Shipping Container Homes: Tips, Tricks & What to Know

 why build a shipping container home

-Admittedly, I’m drawn to the idea of shipping container homes.
+Admittedly, I’m drawn to the idea of shipping container tiny homes.
 My one hesitation is that I have no experience with metalworking.
 I’ve never used a plasma torch or welder before.
-It’s definitely one of those things I want to learn on my bucket list, but from seeing people actually do it—before you build a shipping container home, you need metalwork experience.
+It’s definitely one of those things on my bucket list that I want to learn one day, but from seeing people actually do it, I know that before you build a shipping container home, you need metalwork experience.

 The Pros and Cons of Shipping Container Homes